maksimryndin/goral/README.md

 Unlike other Goral services, this KV api is synchronous - if Goral responds successfully then sheets are created already and data is saved.

 For every append operation Goral uses 2 Google api method calls, so under the quota limit of 300 requests per minute, we have 5 requests per second or 2 append operations (not considering other Goral services which use the same quota).
 That's why it is strongly recommended to use a batched approach (say send in batches every 10 seconds or so) otherwise you can exhaust [Google api quota](https://developers.google.com/sheets/api/limits) quickly (especially when other Goral services run).
 [Exponential backoff algorithm](https://developers.google.com/sheets/api/limits#exponential) is *not* applicable to KV service induced requests (in contrast to other Goral services).
 So retries are on the client app side and you may expect http response status code `429: Too many requests` in case if you generate an excessive load.
 And it can impact other Goral services.
-In any case Goral put KV requests in the messages queue with capacity 1, so any concurrent request will wait until the previous one is handled.
+In any case Goral put KV requests in the messages queue with a capacity 1, so any concurrent request will wait until the previous one is handled.

 If there is an error while appending data, it is sent only via a default messenger of General service.
 Configured messenger is only used for notifications according to configured rules.